The Harris Project is a 501 c3 charitable organization

 What is COD?

-The term co-occurring disorders (COD) refers to a diagnosis of one or more mental health disorders plus substance (drug and/or alcohol) misuse and/or addiction.
-COD involves two diagnostic areas: mental health and substance misuse and/or addiction (as well as the impact of trauma, traumatic brain injury, etc.).
-Mental health disorders commonly associated with COD include:
+The term co-occurring disorders (COD) refers to an individual having one or more mental health challenges plus substance (drug and/or alcohol) use issues.
+COD involves two diagnostic areas: mental health and substance use (other impacts include trauma, traumatic brain injury, genetics, and family history, etc.).
+Mental health challenges commonly associated with COD include:

 mood disorders like depression or bipolar disorder